Category: Discussions

 Favorite Mystery/Thriller Tropes & Plots

-Posted March 23, 2023 / Discussions, Features / 0 Comments
+Posted April 10, 2023 / Discussions, Features / 0 Comments

 Favorite Mystery/Thriller Tropes & Plots

 Here again with another chat about mysteries and thrillers!
 My new fave genre.
 It wouldn’t surprise me at all if this category surpasses romance or contemporary fiction for me this year.
 Okay, maybe not, but it will definitely come closer!
 Some related posts for further or introductory reading – I’ve spoken about my favorite mystery/thriller reads (I still lump them together because I’m really bad at remembering the difference…) – both adult and young adult – in recent weeks.
 Way back in the day I also talked about some of my struggles with YA mystery/thrillers (and just had a general discussion about my favorite tropes back then).
 As for today, I thought I would go through some of my favorite tropes and plot points in mystery/thriller books.
 (Similar to my read-bait series but I’m being lazy about the formatting and just calling this a discussion 😉 lol).
 What are some of the keywords, plot points, and tropes in a mystery or thriller synopsis that lead me to pick the book up?
 Back when I posted my original discussion about YA specifically, I listed the following tropes and types of books within the genre: Historical fiction mysteries Political thrillers Disappearances Memory loss Long series of mystery novels Paranormal elements Boarding school / secret societies I think these are still fairly accurate but not a perfect representation today.
 For example, I couldn’t tell you the last time I read a historical mystery, paranormal mystery, or political thriller.
-(Some notable exceptions like The Diviners series, for example). […]
+(There are some notable exceptions like The […]

 I’m Reading Hyped/Popular Books This Year

-Posted March 15, 2023 / Discussions, Features / 1 Comment
+Posted March 15, 2023 / Discussions, Features / 2 Comments

 I’m Reading Hyped/Popular Books This Year